nfdz/tomatito/README.md

+# <span style="color:blue">This application is discontinued.
+It is possible that some things does not work properly.
+I keep this repository for historical and educational purposes.
+Please, if you are interested, visit the new development repository: https://github.com/nfdz/tomatina</span>

 # Tomatito

 Android application implementation of pomodoro timer.
 I like this technique, I use it a lot while I work and I do any kind of task.